jorgeacunam/jorgeacunam.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
 subtitle: <a href='https://ingenieria.uai.cl/'>Faculty of Engineering and Sciences.
+UAI </p>
+          <a href='https://ingenieria.uai.cl/'>Faculty of Engineering and Sciences.
 UAI

 profile:
   align: right